 Benefits of product portfolio management

-As the market grows and diversifies, all the companies need a more systematic approach for management of their portfolio.
+As the market grows and diversifies, companies need a more systematic approach to managing their portfolios.
 The product portfolio management works in this direction.

 PPM benefits in the following ways: